 To get nine qualified buyer leads that make an appointment with you, you will need to generate 90 leads per month (9 divided by 10% lead to appointment conversion rate) via the Facebook advertising campaign.

 To convert these 90 monthly leads on Facebook, you need 536 clicks from your ads (90 divided by 10.68% Facebook Ads conversion rate).

 Since one click costs $1.81, you would need a monthly marketing budget of $969.

 This also means your costs per closed deal would be $485 ($969 divided by your goal of 2 home sales per month).

 Which Metrics Would You Need to Measure for Your Advertising Results?

 In the case of the above example, you would need to keep track of the leads you generate per week, which is roughly 23 (90 divided by 4 equals 22.5).

 Another one would be the showing appointments you can convert from these leads.

-These numbers will help you see if you have an advertising performance or a sales performance problem.
+These numbers will help you see if you have an advertising or sales performance problem.

-You could include all the above elements of a real estate marketing plan in a document for your internal use and also include the numbers in an excel sheet.
+You could include all the above elements of a real estate marketing plan in a document for your internal use and the numbers in an Excel sheet.